angarciaco/angelzemm/README.md

 ### Notes

-  - Module includes a hel page that contains links fot watching data saved.
+  - Module includes a help page that contains links fot watching data saved.
   - Content Entity was generated with Drupal console and it is not required create it as Content Type inside Drupal.
   - Module creates this tables for the Content Entity:
   -- enangelzemm